-Lines 4d, 4e(1), and 4e(2).
+Lines 4d, 4e(1), 4e(2), and 4e(3).
 Enter on line 4d the gain or loss that is portfolio income (loss) from Schedule D (Form 1120S), line 6.
-Enter on line 4e(1) the gain or loss that is portfolio income (loss) from Schedule D (Form 1120S), line 13.
-Enter on line 4e(2) the gain or loss that is portfolio income (loss) from Schedule D (Form 1120S), line 14.
+Enter on line 4e(1) the gain or loss that is portfolio income (loss)

+from Schedule D (Form 1120S), line 14.
+Enter on line 4e(2) the gain or loss that is portfolio income (loss) from Schedule D (Form 1120S), line 13.
+Enter on line 4e(3) the gains (not losses) from the disposition of assets (excluding property that could qualify for section 1202 gain) held more than 5 years that is portfolio income included on Schedule D (Form 1120S), line 14.

-If any gain or loss from lines 6, 13, and 14 of Schedule D is not portfolio income (e.g., gain or loss from the disposition of nondepreciable personal property used in a trade or business), do not report this income or loss on lines 4d(2), 4e(1), and 4e(2).
+If any gain or loss from lines 6, 13, and 14 of Schedule D is not portfolio income (e.g., gain or loss from the disposition of nondepreciable personal property used in a trade or business), do not report this income or loss on lines 4d and 4e(1) through 4e(3).
 Instead, report it on line 6 of Schedules K and K-1.
-If the income or loss is attributable to more than one activity, report the income or loss amount separately for each activity on an attachment to Schedule K-1 and identify the activity to which the income or loss relates
+If the corporation had a gain from such property held more than 5 years, show the total of all such gains on an attachment to Schedule K-1.
+Indicate on the statement that the shareholder should include this amount on line 4 of the worksheet for line 29 of Schedule D (Form 1040).
+If the income or loss is attributable to more than one activity, report the income or loss amount separately for each activity on an attachment to Schedule K-1 and identify the activity to which the income or loss relates.